EvergineTeam/WebGL.NET/README.md

 - WebGL 1 & 2 support
 - API C#-ified to make .NET Developers feel at home

+## Who's using it?

+Apart from serving Wave Engine 3.0 for the Web, it's being used in some other really nice projects, such like:
+- [Jazz² Resurrection](http://deat.tk/jazz2/wasm/): a "reimplementation of the game Jazz Jackrabbit 2 released in 1998"

 ## Debugging

 Run this in browser's Console to monitor how many bridged objects there are in such moment: